Coordinator of the Policing in Chicago Research Group

 Building & Room:

 1007 W Harrison Street

-Andy Clarno is Associate Professor of Sociology and African American Studies and coordinator of the Policing in Chicago Research Group at the University of Illinois at Chicago.
-His research examines racism, capitalism, colonialism, and empire in the early 21st century, with a focus on the relationship between marginalization and securitization.
-Andy teaches courses on globalization, race and ethnicity, policing, and urban sociology.
+Andy Clarno is associate professor of Sociology and Black Studies, coordinator of the Policing in Chicago Research Group, and Associate Head of Sociology at the University of Illinois at Chicago.
+His research examines racism, capitalism, colonialism, and empire in the early 21st century, with a focus on racialized policing and struggles for social justice in contexts of extreme inequality.
+Andy teaches courses on race and ethnicity, global capitalism, policing, and urban sociology.

-Andy’s book, Neoliberal Apartheid (University of Chicago Press 2017), analyzes political, economic, and social transformation in South Africa and Palestine/Israel since 1994.
-In the early 1990s, the South African state was democratized and Black South Africans gained formal legal equality.
-Palestinians, on the other hand, won neither freedom nor equality and Israel remains a settler colonial state.
-Despite these differences, neoliberal (de)colonization has generated similar socio-economic changes in both regions: growing inequality, racialized poverty, and advanced strategies for securing the powerful and policing the racialized poor.
-Neoliberal Apartheid explores these dynamics through an analysis of settler colonialism and racial capitalism.
-It addresses the limitations of liberation in South Africa, highlights the impact of neoliberal restructuring in Palestine/Israel, and argues that a new form of neoliberal apartheid has emerged in both regions.
-Neoliberal Apartheid received distinguished book awards from two sections of the American Sociological Association: the 2018 PEWS Distinguished Book Award from the Political Economy of the World System section and the 2018 Paul Sweezy Book Award from the Marxist Sociology section.
+Andy’s first book, Neoliberal Apartheid (University of Chicago Press 2017), traces the shifting dynamics of racial capitalism and settler colonialism in South Africa and Palestine/Israel over the last 25 years.
+The book addresses the limitations of liberation in South Africa, highlights the impact of neoliberal restructuring in Palestine/Israel, and argues that a new form of “neoliberal apartheid” has emerged in both regions.
+Neoliberal Apartheid received two awards from the American Sociological Association: the PEWS Distinguished Book Award from the Political Economy of the World System section and the Paul Sweezy Book Award from the Marxist Sociology section.